-• Concurrent care claims

-A concurrent care claim involves care provided over a period of time or over a number of treatments.
+• Concurrent care claims A concurrent care claim involves care provided over a period of time or over a number of treatments.
 We will treat any reduction or termination of our pre-approved course of treatment before the end of the approved period of time or number of treatments as an appealable decision.
 This does not include reduction or termination due to benefit changes or if your enrollment ends.
 If we believe a reduction or termination is warranted, we will allow you sufficient time to appeal and obtain a decision from us before the reduction or termination takes effect.
 If you request an extension of an ongoing course of treatment at least 24 hours prior to the expiration of the approved time period and this is also an urgent care claim, we will make a decision within 24 hours after we receive the claim.

-• Emergency inpatient admission

-If you have an emergency admission due to a condition that you reasonably believe puts your life in danger or could cause serious damage to bodily function, you, your representative, the physician, or the hospital must telephone us within two business days following the day of the emergency admission, even if you have been discharged from the hospital.
+- The Federal Flexible Spending Account Program FSAFEDS Health Care FSA (HCFSA) - Reimburses you for eligible out-of-pocket health care expenses (such as copayments, deductibles, physician prescribed over-the-counter drugs and medications, vision and dental expenses, and much more) for you and your tax dependents, including adult children (through the end of the calendar year in which they turn 26). - FSAFEDS offers paperless reimbursement for your HCFSA through a number of FEHB and FEDVIP plans.
+This means that when you or your provider files claims with your FEHB or FEDVIP plan, FSAFEDS will automatically reimburse your eligible out-ofpocket expenses based on the claim information it receives from your plan. - Emergency inpatient admission If you have an emergency admission due to a condition that you reasonably believe puts your life in danger or could cause serious damage to bodily function, you, your representative, the physician, or the hospital must telephone us within two business days following the day of the emergency admission, even if you have been discharged from the hospital. - Maternity care Complete Maternity (obstetric) care is covered for in-network prenatal delivery and postnatal care. - If your treatment needs to be extended If you request an extension of an ongoing course of treatment at least 24 hours prior to the expiration of the approved time period and this is also an urgent care claim, we will make a decision within 24 hours after we receive the claim.

-· Maternity care

-Complete Maternity (obstetric) care is covered for in-network prenatal delivery and postnatal care.

-• If your treatment needs to be extended If you request an extension of an ongoing course of treatment at least 24 hours prior to the expiration of the approved time period and this is also an urgent care claim, we will make a decision within 24 hours after we receive the claim.

-What happens when you do not follow the preauthorization rules when using nonnetwork providers You are ultimately responsible for requesting preauthorization from us for certain out-of-network covered services.
-Failure to obtain preauthorization will result in a drastic reduction of benefits or a complete denial of coverage.
-You will be responsible for 50% of our allowed amount as a penalty on the Standard Option and a 50% penalty of our allowed amount up to a maximum of \$500 on the High and HDHP Options.
+What happens when you do not follow the preauthorization rules when using nonnetwork providers You are ultimately responsible for requesting preauthorization will result in a drastic reduction of benefits or a complete denial of coverage.
+You will be responsible for 50% of our allowed amount as a penalty up to a maximum of \$500 on the High, Standard and HDHP Options.
 We will reduce our allowance by 50% before calculating our payment.
 Under POS and HDHP, we base our allowance on the lesser of the provider's or facility's charges, the negotiated rate, or the usual, customary and reasonable (UCR) charge at the 90th percentile, and the 80th percentile for the POS Standard Option.
 The additional 50% that you must pay is a penalty.
 It is not reduced by the POS or HDHP coinsurance, out-of-pocket maximum, or annual deductible.
 You must pay the balance after our payment up to the facility's charges.